jacksanford1/mysite/content/posts/funniest-friend.md

 #### Caveat #1

 Humor is relative.
 What I find funny you may not and vice versa.
 Humor is also hard to measure.
 Luckily, most Friends scenes were filmed in front of a live audience of 300 people.
 Naturally, when a lot of these people laugh, I assume something is funny.
-Now of course, the laughter can be edited.
+Now of course, laughter can be edited.
 But for the sake of this article, we're going to assume something is funny when the audience laughs.

 #### Caveat #2

 I only captured spoken lines in this analysis.
 That means characters don’t always get credit for their non-verbal humor.
-Fortunately, less than 3% of the laughter in the show is due to non-verbal cues.
+Fortunately, less than 3% of the laughter in the show is purely non-verbal.

 ![Phoebe hitting Joey](https://media.giphy.com/media/f5S3nLo8j2TlkGLvMp/giphy.gif)